-Living in Europe threatens my already-tenuous cultural identity.
+However, living in Europe threatens my already-tenuous cultural identity.
 Here, I’m not much more Italian than Honey Boo Boo.
 I have an Italian roommate who doesn’t understand my pronunciation of “bruschetta,” and looked shocked when I told her where my ancestors were from because nothing about me reminded her of home.
-The basic Italian phrases I’ve taught myself sound as smooth coming out of my mouth as screws do in a blender, and although people I meet here in France don’t usually guess that I’m American, they don’t guess that I’m Italian, either.
+The basic Italian phrases I’ve taught myself sound as smooth coming out of my mouth as screws do in a blender, and although people I meet here in France don’t usually guess that I’m American, they don’t usually guess that I’m Italian, either.

 I’m only “Italian” in America.
 The cultural idiosyncrasies that set me apart from many of my childhood and college friends might have been European in origin, but have been warped almost beyond recognition by all of their years in the American melting pot.

 Visiting Torino last week, something happened that perfectly highlighted this melty cultural messiness, so common to the American experience.
 Checking into my hotel, I gave the mild-mannered concierge my last name.
-I said it the way I’ve always said it, my American accent flattening the Italian bounciness into two short syllables, feeling too self-conscious to pronounce it otherwise.
+I said it the way I’ve always said it, my American accent flattening the Italian bounce into two short syllables, feeling too self-conscious to pronounce it otherwise.
 The man scanned his list once, twice, and his forehead creased as he prepared to tell me I had no reservation.
 He asked for my passport so that he could see how the troublesome name was spelled, and I handed it over sheepishly, knowing where the confusion lay: I had pronounced my own name incorrectly.
 Sure enough, when he saw “Russo,” he blinked, jerked his head back, and apologized.
 “Oh!
 Ru-sso!
-I thought you said something else,” he said, and immediately found my name on his list.
+I thought you said something else,” he muttered, and immediately found my name on his list.